Braslava/Braslava/README.md

 </div>
 <br/>

-I have experience with Javascript, React, HTML5, CSS3, Sass, Webpack, Node.js, and Rest API.
+I have built apps using Javascript, React, HTML5, CSS3, Sass, Webpack, Node.js, and Rest API.
 I have been mostly concentrating on front end but I am currently exploring complete MERN stack as well as PHP and SQL.

 <br/>
 <div>